betula/node-shared/README.md

   }
 }

-// or using attach to `this` in constructor module.exports = class App {
+// or using attach to `this` in the constructor module.exports = class App {
   constructor() {
     attach(this, {